Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

 \subsection{Nondegenerate (m+1)-homogeneous Hamiltonians}

-The results on hyperelliptic curves, in the previous section \ref{Hampen}, were based on an extreme imbalance between the degrees $m+1$ of $x$, and and 2 of $y$ in the Hamiltonian $H(x,y)=\tfrac{1}{2}y^2-G(x)$.
+The results on hyperelliptic curves, in the previous section \ref{Hampen}, were based on an extreme imbalance between the degrees $m+1$ in $x$, and 2 in $y$, of the polynomial Hamiltonian $H(x,y)=\tfrac{1}{2}y^2-G(x)$.
 At the other extreme, we now address $(m{+1})$-homogeneous Hamiltonians